symblai/symbl-docs/web-sdk/subscribe-real-time.md

 ---

-The Symbl Web Javascript SDK lets you subscribe to real-time events when you connect to one of the Endpoints specified in the above sections.
+The Symbl Web SDK lets you subscribe to real-time events when you connect to one of the Endpoints specified in the above sections.
 You must open this example in a different browser while the realtime transcription example is running.

 These include: